nunogrl/nunogrl/content/restructured.rst

 Markdown is so simple and convenient that anyone can start using it from day one without any trouble with it.

-Unfortunately Markdonw is very incomplete and there's still no aggreement on what features should be ineherent to markdown and which shouldn't.
+Unfortunately Markdown is very incomplete and there's still no aggreement on what features should be ineherent to markdown and which shouldn't.
 On my opinion for the sake of consistency some type of level of compliance should be in place.